Eureka Electronic Desiccator Cabinets for Laboratory and Educational Institutions

 - Other desiccator cabinets utilizes desiccants, nitrogen gas purge, or a combination of both desiccant and nitrogen to maintain a controlled environment.
 These cabinets are costly to purchase and maintain.

-Eureka's electronic desiccators utilizes multi-porous molecular sieves, providing renewable and controllable desiccating capabilities.
+Eureka Dry Tech's electronic desiccators utilizes multi-porous molecular sieves, providing renewable and controllable desiccating capabilities.
 Nitrogen (N2) purging is not necessary for desiccating functions.
-Eureka's desiccator cabinets are quiet, and consumes minimal electricity.
-Our electronic desiccator cabinets also comes in various sizes and shapes, allowing storage of large amounts of samples, specimen, chemicals and other moisture sensitive items in the lab.
+Eureka Dry Tech's automatic desiccator cabinets are quiet, and consumes minimal electricity and comes in various sizes and shapes, allowing storage of large amounts of samples, specimen, chemicals and other moisture sensitive items in the lab.

 Moisture Controlled Storage for Hygroscopic/Deliquescent Agents, Standards and Chemical

 There are various types of hygroscopic materials in the lab.
 Any unintended exposure to moisture will affect the purity of the chemical or agent.
 Accuracy of the measurement will be affected since any moisture absorbed wil add to the weight.
-Hygroscopic material will tend to become damp and cakey when exposed to moist air.
+Hygroscopic powder material will tend to cake or clump when exposed to moist air.
 Excessive moistures in polymers will also result in unexpected affect during material processing.

 - Many different salts are extremely hygroscopic, such as: calcium chloride, magnesium chloride, zinc chloride, potassium carbonate, potassium phosphate, carnallite, ferric ammonium citrate, potassium hydroxide, ferric chloride, and sodium hydroxide.